tony-waters/tony-waters.github.io/_posts/2015-03-28--web-components-using-angular.md

  </page>
  {% endhighlight %}

-I'll begin looking at the individual components in [part 2]({{ "/2015/03/29/web-components-using-angular-part-2.html" | prepend: site.baseurl }}), beginning with the month-picker.
+I'll start looking at the individual components in [part 2]({{ "/2015/03/29/web-components-using-angular-part-2.html" | prepend: site.baseurl }}), beginning with the month-picker.